 In January 2017, the New Hanover County Board of Commissioners authorized a contract with Wilmington Downtown Inc. (WDI) and Benchmark Planning to conduct a market and site analysis of the downtown property owned by New Hanover County and bordered by Grace, Third, Chestnut, and Second Streets; also known as “Project Grace.”
 This study has been completed and the results were presented to the Board of County Commissioners at the July 17 public meeting.
-Commissioners will make a decision on how to proceed at their Board meeting on Monday, October 2.

 Additional information about Project Grace can be viewed below, and you can learn more in County Manager Chris Coudriet’s Manager’s Message here.